mssdef/mssdef/README.md

 Culture: Seeking a high-performance environment where technical excellence drives business growth.

 # Beyond the Code
 **Oceanman:** Long-distance open-water swimmer.
-I apply the same discipline and mental endurance required for the ocean to the design and delivery of complex architectures.
+I apply the same discipline and mental endurance required for the ocean to the design and delivery of complex architecture that scale.

 **Toastmasters International:** I focus on Public Speaking and Leadership to bridge the gap between deep technical engineering and high-level business strategy.